epatrizio/comp2mzam/README.md

 In conclusion, typing is a complex dimension of programming languages, very powerful.
 Fun fact, in functional programming, there is an expression that says, "type-directed programming"!

+Good news, to go further, here is a [Lambda calculus typer](https://github.com/epatrizio/lcalculustyp) from the "Typing and Static Analysis" course of my professional training at Sorbonne University (2022).\
+The implementation is more advanced, therefore allows to continue in the core concepts understanding.

 ## Compilation and execution

 To compile the project source code, run the default Makefile command